 Indigo DQM Data Asset Store supports multiple Data Sources Types including Microsoft SQL Server, Microsoft Access and MySQL.
 The Data Store can be migrated to any of these Data Source Types using the inbuilt features of the system or with the tools provided with your Database.

-Creating a new MDB Data Store
+Creating a new MDB Data Store with the Wizard

 To Create a new MDB Data Store select the option from the Data Management Studio Tools menu.
 Follow the instructions in the Wizard.